Steak ‘n Shake Garlic Double Steakburger

 Calories

-Fat contributes the largest percentage (64%) of total calories.
-Another 20% of calories is from carbs, and the remaining 16% is derived from protein.
+Dietary fats contribute the greatest proportion (64%) of total calories.
+About 20% of the total calories is derived from carbohydrates and the remaining 16% is derived from protein.

 Calories